moduware/polymorph-components/INFO.md

   3. **Important:** Running this local server is needed for running Polymer Test.
 More about this below.

 ## Test
-  - This `<morph-overlay> element` is ready to be tested using [**web-component-tester**][WCT] or WCT for short.
+  - Our morph component is ready to be tested using [**web-component-tester**][WCT] or WCT for short.
 Our tests is setup to use `--expanded: true` configuration for creating a more readable output of test results in the console.
 It will show all the test that were run and also show all the test that failed if any.
-Additional configuration for WCT can be found and further configured in the `wct-conf.json` file in the root of `<morph-overlay>` directory.
+Additional configuration for WCT can be found and further configured in the `wct-conf.json` file in the root of your desired component's directory.

   - To start **Polymer Unit Test** you can run **`$ polymer test`**